Evaluating the Reversal Curse in Model Editing: Experiments

-Table~\ref{qaresults} reported the results of different methods on BAKE-Q\&J and BAKE-J. The RQS and RJS results for each base LLM were 0, since the counterfactual editing triples that pre-existed in each LLM have been filtered out as mentioned in Section~\ref{constructionqj}.
-Since \citet{DBLP:conf/emnlp/YaoWT0LDC023} and \citet{DBLP:conf/emnlp/ZhongWMPC23} evaluated editing only based on GPT-J, Table~\ref{multi_port} reported the editing performance on GPT-J in terms of portability, multi-hop, and reversibility.
+Table~\ref{qaresults} reported the results of different editing methods on BAKE-Q\&J and BAKE-J. The RQS and RJS results for each base LLM were 0, since the counterfactual editing triples that pre-existed in each LLM have been filtered out as mentioned in Section~\ref{constructionqj}.

-\paragraph{Evaluation in the Direction of Editing} All methods except KN performed well in terms of efficacy and generalization, showing that most of existing editing methods are capable of effectively recalling the editing facts in the direction of editing.
-However, the performance in terms of locality is still limited and deserves further investigation.
+\paragraph{Existing methods perform well in the direction of editing} Most methods have high efficacy and generalization performance, showing that existing editing methods are capable of effectively recalling the editing facts in editing direction.
+However, the performance in terms of locality was still limited and deserves further investigation.
 Moreover, with the increase in model size, the performance of a specific editing method continued to improve on these three metrics.
-For instance, the performance of ROME applied to LLaMA-2 was notably higher than that applied to GPT-2 XL in terms of ES, GS, and LS by 0.96\%, 3.69\%, and 11.96\% respectively on the BAKE-Q\&J dataset.
+For instance, the performance of MEMIT applied to LLaMA-2 (13B) was notably higher than that applied to GPT-2 XL in terms of ES, GS, and LS by 23.33\%, 27.91\%, and 6.65\% respectively on the BAKE-Q\&J dataset.